-To support the growth of our business, we invest heavily in our commercial infrastructure, consisting of our direct salesforce, home training resources, reimbursement capabilities and clinical expertise.
+To support the growth of our business, we invest heavily in our commercial infrastructure, consisting of our direct sales force, home training resources, contracted at-home trainers, reimbursement capabilities and clinical expertise.
 We market our products in the United States using a direct-to-patient and -provider model.
-Our direct salesforce has grown to a team of over 200 employees as of December 31, 2018, compared to over 160 employees as of December 31, 2017.
+Our direct sales force has grown to a team of over 240 employees as of December 31, 2019, compared to over 200 employees as of December 31, 2018.
 This model allows us to directly approach patients and clinicians, whereby we disintermediate the traditional durable medical equipment channel, allowing us to capture both the manufacturer and distributor margins.
 We also utilize over 560 licensed, independent healthcare practitioners as home trainers who educate patients on the proper use of our systems.
 We invest substantial resources in our Reimbursement Department, which was reorganized in 2018 to improve operational efficiencies and enhance individual payer expertise, while continuing our strategic focus of payer development.
-The Reimbursement Department, composed of over 70 employees, now consists of our Payer Development and Reimbursement Operations groups.
+The Reimbursement Department, composed of over 90 employees, now consists of our Payer Development and Reimbursement Operations groups.
 Our Payer Development group is composed of both strategic and analytical teams, with focus on payer decision-maker relationships and education, payer policy development and revision, payer contract negotiations, and payer data analysis.
-Our experienced Reimbursement Operations group is responsible for verifying patient insurance benefits, individual patient case development, prior authorization submissons, case follow-up, and appeals when necessary.
+Our experienced Reimbursement Operations group is responsible for verifying patient insurance benefits, individual patient case development, prior authorization submissions, case follow-up, and appeals when necessary.
 We also have a clinical team, consisting of a scientific advisory board, in-house therapists and nurses, and a medical director (part-time), that serves as a resource to clinicians and patients and guides the development of clinical evidence in support of our products.